adonisjs/validator/README.md

 <div align="center">
   <h3>AdonisJS Validator</h3>
-  <p>A fluent and super fast validation engine for AdonisJS.
-In performance AdonisJS validator out performs many of its competitors.</p>
+  <p> Fluent and super fast validation library used by AdonisJS.
+It out performs many of the other validation libraries in terms of performance. </p>
 </div>

 <br />